Jose Gallegos

-Jose Gallegos (born September 22, 2001) is an American professional soccer player who plays as an attacking midfielder for Danish Superliga club SønderjyskE.
+Jose Gallegos (born September 22, 2001) is an American professional soccer player who plays as an attacking midfielder for Bulgarian First League club Botev Vratsa.

 Club career

 On April 25, 2019, Gallegos signed with USL Championship side San Antonio FC after spending time in their academy setup.

 In 2020 was a finalist for the USL Championship Young Player of the Year award.
 In March 2021 Gallegos spent two weeks training with Bayern Munich.

 On January 27, 2022, Gallegos was transferred to Danish Superliga side SønderjyskE on a deal until 2026.

+In July 2025, Gallegos joined Bulgarian First League club Botev Vratsa.

 International career

 Born in the United States to Mexican parents, Gallegos holds United States and Mexican citizenship, making him eligible to represent either the United States or Mexico.